 - Dr. Denis Kinane investigates the linkages between oral health, diabetes and cardiovascular disease, including inflammation, immunity, microbial pathogenesis and genetics.

 Tooth Decay/Oral Infectious Disease

-- Dr. Hyun (Michel) Koo focuses on understanding how pathogenic biofilms cause oral infectious disease, particularly too decay.
-He used advanced molecular and imaging technologies to unveil the principles of biofilm formation on tooth surfaces.
+The research of Dr. Hyun (Michel) Koo focuses on understanding how pathogenic biofilms cause oral infectious disease, particularly too decay.
+He uses advanced molecular and imaging technologies to unveil the principles of biofilm formation on tooth surfaces.
 At the same time, he is developing new therapeutic approaches to target biofilm at its core using synthetic as well as naturally occurring agents, including nanotechnology-based drug carriers and compounds in cranberries.

 Oral Delivery of Protein Drugs

-- Dr. Songtao Shi leads an accomplished research program that focuses on the characterization of human mesenchymal stem cells and the relationship between mesenchymal stem cells and orofacial diseases at the molecule and cellular levels.
+The research of Dr. Songtao Shi focuses on the characterization of human mesenchymal stem cells and the relationship between mesenchymal stem cells and orofacial diseases at the molecule and cellular levels.
 Along with his collaborators, his lab has isolated and identified several new populations of mesenchymal stem cells, including dental pulp stem cells, stem cells from human exfoliated deciduous teeth, periodontal ligament stem cells, stem cells from apical papilla, and tendon stem/progenitor cells.
 These discoveries are enabling further investigations of these oral-tissue-derived stem cells and their use in tissue engineering, disease modeling, and clinical treatment.
 Dr. Shi and his collaborators were the first to use mesenchymal stem cells to treat systemic lupus erythematosus (SLE), periodontitis, and regenerate pulp tissue in patients.